StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/_index.md

 #### The one whom Moses (among others) knew and spoke to "face to face" {#the-one-whom-moses-among-others-knew-and-spoke-to-face-to-face}

-{{< subjects >}}
+{{< properties >}}
-<a href="/subject-index/#god-s-overwhelming-glory-instant-death-for-sinful-flesh-does-not-just-apply-to-the-father">God's overwhelming glory > Instant death for sinful flesh > Does not just apply to the Father</a>
-<a href="/subject-index/#kenosis-completely-veiled-jesus-s-overwhelming-divine-glory-during-his-first-advent">Kenosis > Completely veiled Jesus's overwhelming divine glory during His First Advent</a>
-<a href="/subject-index/#jesus-showing-moses-his-glory-is-speaking-of-seeing-his-full-unveiled-glory-not-seeing-his-face-generally">Jesus > Showing Moses His glory > Is speaking of seeing His full unveiled glory, not seeing His face generally</a>
+stags="God's overwhelming glory > Instant death for sinful flesh > Does not just apply to the Father | Kenosis > Completely veiled Jesus's overwhelming divine glory during His First Advent | Jesus > Showing Moses His glory > Is speaking of seeing His full unveiled glory, not seeing His face generally"
-{{< /subjects >}}
+{{< /properties >}}
 <!-- p="1 Timothy 6:16; John 1:18; Exodus 24:9-11; Exodus 24:16-18; Exodus 33:18ff.; Numbers 12:8; Deuteronomy 34:10" -->

 Despite the fact that no one has ever seen the Father while on this earth (see above), we are told that the elders saw the God of Israel (in company with Moses and Aaron: Ex.24:9-11), and we know that Moses entered the cloud of glory and spoke with the Lord on Sinai (Ex.24:16-18) and petitioned the Lord to "show me Your glory" (a request He granted: Ex.33:18ff.).
 We also find in Numbers 12:8 that Moses saw "the form of the Lord" and from Deuteronomy we know that unlike any other servant of the Lord, Moses spoke with Him "face to face" (Deut.34:10).
 This then surely is once again the Angel of the Lord, not the actual presence of the Father, but the appearance of the One who is sent by Him, speaks for Him, and who has undertaken to fulfill His plan of salvation in this world, our Lord and Savior Jesus Christ, appearing in pre-incarnate Christophany.